 Can I have the unedited images from my session?

-I do not provide unedited photos.
+- I do not provide unedited photos- no exceptions.
 All images I provide are fully edited and are a representation of my work.
 I spend a lot of time going through your gallery and only selecting the absolute best images.